-- MicroVest's investment process combines a proprietary top-down country risk assessment with rigorous bottom-up due diligence to identify RFIs whose culture and lending policies are aligned with supporting end borrowers in the communities they serve.
-The individual metrics feeding into these categories capture important quantitative and qualitative factors and focus on both the overall portfolio and how the RFI does business.
-In 2019, MicroVest adopted the ALINUS1 tool (Aligning Investors Due diligence with Universal Standards) to support the social impact measurement of an RFI's performance across dimensions that include: 1) the company's ability to monitor social goals; 2) commitment to social goals; 3) affinity for designing products that meet clients' needs; 4) the fair treatment of clients; 5) the fair treatment of employees; and 6) the balance between social and financial performance. - To gauge and monitor progress at the portfolio level, MicroVest establishes expectations and procedures around financial, operational, and social impact reporting with each of its portfolio companies and collects data on a quarterly basis to glean insight into institutions' financial performance, loan portfolio trends, corporate updates, end borrower demographics, and compliance with covenants. - The metrics collected provide MicroVest with visibility into the portfolio's position as it relates to MicroVest's social impact framework and pertinent UN SDGs, which are referenced under Principle 1. - The impact metrics that MicroVest collects span a broad range of indicators that include portfolio size/growth, asset quality, operating efficiency, percentage of female senior management and board members, percentage of female and rural end borrowers, the number of savers/depositors, and more.
-On an aggregate level, this data provides MicroVest with visibility into the total number and types of end borrowers its investments are reaching. - MicroVest's assessment of an RFI's social performance management system is supplemented through on-site monitoring visits (every 12 - 18 months), as well as annual updates of their ALINUS assessment where appropriate.
+MicroVest's investment process combines a proprietary top-down country risk assessment with rigorous bottom-up due diligence to identify RFIs whose culture and lending policies are aligned with supporting end borrowers in the communities they serve.
+The individual metrics feeding into these categories capture important quantitative and qualitative factors and focus on both the overall portfolio and how the RFI operates its business.
+In 2019, MicroVest adopted the ALINUS1 tool (Aligning Investors Due diligence with Universal Standards) to support the social impact measurement of an RFI's performance across dimensions that include: 1) the company's ability to monitor social goals; 2) commitment to social goals; 3) affinity for designing products that meet clients' needs; 4) the fair treatment of clients; 5) the fair treatment of employees; and 6) the balance between social and financial performance.